Wrongful Termination in Colorado

 Remember that there are usually time constraints on how long you can wait to file your claim, so don’t delay.
 This could cause evidence to slip through your fingers or you may miss the deadline altogether.
 You want a favorable outcome and so will your lawyer, so try to approach your case as proactively as possible, even before you are certain you have one.

-According to the Colorado Department of Regulatory Agencies, you must file an employment complaint with the Colorado Civil Rights Division (CCRD) within 6 months from the act of discrimination.
+According to the Colorado Department of Regulatory Agencies, you must file an employment complaint with the Colorado Civil Rights Division (CCRD) within 6 months of the act of discrimination.
 If between 6 months and 300 days pass, the CCRD may refer your charge to the Equal Employment Opportunity Commission for further investigation.

 Step One: Gather Evidence